Board of Directors

 Dip.
 Teach, B.Ed (Primary Education), GAICD

-Tyrone Carlin is Deputy Vice-Chancellor (Registrar) and Professor of Financial Regulation and Reporting at the University of Sydney.
-He has held a variety of prior senior academic appointments including Co-Dean of the University of Sydney Business School, Dean of Law at Macquarie University and Director of Academic Programs at Macquarie Graduate School of Management.
+Tyrone Carlin is Professor of Financial Regulation and Reporting at the University of Sydney.
+He has held a variety of prior senior academic appointments including Deputy Vice-Chancellor (Registrar) at the University of Sydney, Co-Dean of the University of Sydney Business School, Dean of Law at Macquarie University and Director of Academic Programs at Macquarie Graduate School of Management.
 Professor Carlin teaches in the areas of financial reporting and management, corporate acquisitions and reconstructions and corporate and commercial law, and has published more than 100 scholarly articles in his areas of expertise.
-He has been engaged as a consultant by a substantial number of leading corporate, professional services and Government organisations.
-He is a director of CPA Australia and Chair of Sydney Talent Ltd. Professor Carlin is a member of the Audit Committee and Risk and Compliance Committee, Marketing and Member Relations Strategy, and Large Exposures Committees.
+He has been engaged as a consultant by a substantial number of leading corporations, professional services and Government organisations.
+He is a director of University Admissions Centre NSW & ACT, and the Urological Society of Australia and New Zealand.
+Professor Carlin is a member of the Audit Committee and Risk and Compliance Committee, Marketing and Member Relations Strategy, and Large Exposures Committees.

 B.Ec, CA (FPS), FAICD